 Item Component Description 1 Lamphead The lamphead consists of a bulb housing, UV bulb, wave guide, reflectors, light detector, starter bulb, and the magnetron assembly.
 The patented wave guide also couples RF energy to the bulb and provides cooling for the bulb.
 The lamphead reflects the emitted UV light onto the substrate.
-2 Ultraviolet Bulbs Use genuine Nordson replacement bulbs with this system.
+2 Ultraviolet Bulbs Only genuine Nordson replacement bulbs should be used with this system.
 Alternative bulbs may damage the control or overheat the reflector system.
 NOTE: The system warranty is void if genuine Nordson UV bulbs are not used.
 Contact a Nordson UV representative for ordering information.
-The system uses medium-pressure mercury bulbs.
-The bulbs consist of high-purity quartz and have various fills (including doped spectrally enhanced metal halide) to produce light at different wavelengths.
+The system uses medium pressure mercury bulbs.
+The bulbs consist of high-purity quartz and have various fills including doped spectrally enhanced metal halide bulbs to produce light at different wavelengths.
 Bulbs and controls are carefully matched to give optimum UV output and wavelength requirements.

-3 Reflectors Refer to Reflectors on page 2-4 for more information.
+Item Component Description 3 Reflectors Refer to Reflectors on page 2-4 for more information.
 Elliptical shaped focus reflectors are used to guide the UV light in a tight band across the surface of the material being cured.
-The reflectors are manufactured from borosilicate glass, with a dichroic coating to give maximum UV reflectivity while minimizing infrared radiation.
+The reflectors are manufactured from glass, with a proprietary coating to give maximum UV reflectivity while minimizing infrared radiation.
 NOTE: A wider band of light can be produced by using optional flood reflectors.
 Contact a Nordson UV representative for details.
 4 Starter Bulb The starter bulb acts as the ignitor for the ultraviolet bulb.
 The starter bulb is powered with 220 Vac at the same time the magnetron is energized.
 After the UV bulb reaches full power the starter bulb turns off automatically.
 5 Pressure Switch Sets the minimum lamphead pressure for cooling the magnetrons and bulbs for each lamphead.
-6 Magnetrons The magnetrons are 3 kW, 2450 MHz frequency generators that convert high voltage electrical inputs to RF energy.
+Each lamphead requires a minimum of 5 in.
+W.C. @ 300 cfm cooling air pressure.
+6 Magnetrons The magnetrons are 1.8 kW, 2450 MHz frequency generators that convert high voltage electrical inputs to RF energy.
 The wave guide cavity is designed to couple the RF energy with the UV bulb, thus exciting a UV emitting plasma within the bulb.
-7 External Blowers for Cooling External blowers are used to cool the UV bulb and magnetron.
-The lamphead requires approximately 350 cfm at 7 in.
+NOTE: Magnetrons are matched during assembly and must always be replaced as a paired set.
+It is not acceptable to take one magnetron from one pair and use it in a lamp with a magnetron from another pair.
+To help identify the pair, both magnetrons are marked with the same serial number.
+7 External Blowers for Cooling External blowers are used to cool the UV bulb and magnetron on the external blower lamphead.
+The lamphead requires approximately 300 cfm at 5 in.
 W.C. of cooling air per lamphead in order to function properly.
 The external blowers must be sized appropriately to provide adequate cooling.
-NOTE: Installation of a device that monitors the airflow and pressure is recommended.
-In the event of cooling air loss the device will shut the system down.
+NOTE: Lampheads with external blowers require a device to monitor the air flow and static pressure.
+In the event of cooling air loss, the device will shut the system down.
+NOTE: Lampheads with integral blower provide the appropriate cooling with an on-board blower.
+NOTE: The CoolWave lamphead produces heated air and ozone, which must be safely ventilated away from the work area.
+(Refer to page 1-5 for more on ozone gas.)
+The minimum ventilation requirement for each lamphead is 125% of the cooling air or 375 cfm @ 2-in.
+W.C. to properly evacuate the heat and ozone from the lamphead.